mikedelgaudio/check-pr-for-screenshot/README.md

 ## Usage

-- `checkForImage`: detect if the body of PR has an image by matching Markdown or HTML Regex for an image.
+- `checkForImages`: detect if the body of PR has an image by matching Markdown or HTML Regex for an image.
 The bot leaves a comment on PR if no image is attached.

 - `ignoreDependabot`: disables functionality on PRs authored by dependabot